Top of the page

 Your baby is already watching and listening to you.
 Talking, cuddling, hugs, and kisses are all ways that you can help your baby grow and develop.

 At this age, your baby may look at faces and follow an object with his or her eyes.
 He or she may respond to sounds by blinking, crying, or appearing to be startled.
 Your baby may lift his or her head briefly while on the tummy.
 Your baby will likely have periods where he or she is awake for 2 or 3 hours straight.
 Although newborn sleeping and eating patterns vary, your baby will probably sleep for a total of 18 hours each day.

-Watch closely for changes in your baby's health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your baby's health, and be sure to contact your doctor or nurse advice line if:

-Enter Z497 in the search box to learn more about "Child's Routine Checkup, Birth to 4 Weeks: Care Instructions."
+Enter Z497 in the search box to learn more about "Child's Routine Checkup, Birth to 1 Month: Care Instructions".

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.